-Those interested in advancing their skills and improving their credentials have several ways to earn the Associate of Technical Studies degree in industrial welding at Lakeland.
+Those interested in advancing their skills and improving their credentials have several ways to earn the Associate of Technical Studies degree in Welding and Fabrication Technology at Lakeland.

 The first option consists of a partnership that allows students to take welding classes at both Lakeland and Lincoln Electric, and then complete the other classes required for the associate degree online.
 For 15 weeks, students take Weld Shop Fundamentals (WELD 1020) on Lakeland's campus and, at the same time, participate in Lincoln Electric's Comprehensive Welding Program at their training facility in Cleveland.
 This option combines an onsite training element with the convenience of completing the rest of the required courses at home in an online format.
 It is particularly well suited for out-of-state students, and Lincoln Electric can provide a list of lodging facilities for the 15-week portion if needed.